-We believe this decline in revenues is primarily the result of our Tier-1 telecommunications customers making investments in their new 5G networks rather than making investments in back-up power generators.
-We also believe that COVID-19 has had a negative impact on our customers' ability to deploy new systems due to precautionary measures aimed at slowing down the spread of COVID-19.
-These delays in the deployment of new 5G networks have had a direct negative impact on our ability to increase sales of our products to our Tier-1 telecommunications customers.
+We continue to believe the decline in revenues is primarily the result of our Tier-1 telecommunications customers shifting their investments in back-up power generators to their new 5G networks.
+In addition, we also believe that COVID-19 continues to have a negative impact on our customers' ability to deploy new systems due to precautionary measures aimed at slowing down the spread of COVID-19.
+These factors have had a direct negative impact on our ability to increase sales of our products to our telecommunications customers.
 Until the threat of COVID-19 is reduced and/or stabilized, which may not occur for the foreseeable future, we cannot predict with any certainty when our customers will resume their purchases of back-up generators at normal levels.

 Cost of Sales.
-Cost of sales during the three months ended June 30, 2020 decreased by \$4,437, or 71%, to \$1,837, as compared to \$6,274 during the same period in 2019.
-Cost of sales as a percentage of net sales during the three months ended June 30, 2020 increased to 163.1% as compared to 67.9% in the same period in 2019.
-The increase in cost of sales as a percentage of net sales is a result of a decrease in factory overhead absorption due to under-utilization of our production capacity, coupled a with a slight increase in prices of raw materials related to lower volume purchases.
-We made significant additions in manufacturing equipment and facilities during the previous two years to increase our production capacity which is currently under-utilized due to the current slowdown in sales of our DC power systems.
-Although these initiatives have resulted in an increase in cost of sales in the short-term, we believe that these initiatives will eventually result in a reduction in our cost of sales as a percentage of net sales in future quarterly periods as sales increase to normal levels.
+Cost of sales during the three months ended September 30, 2020 decreased by \$1,907, or 41%, to \$2,800, as compared to \$4,707 during the same period in 2019.
+Cost of sales as a percentage of net sales during the three months ended September 30, 2020 increased to 112.0% as compared to 67.8% in the same period in 2019.
+For the three months ended September 30, 2020, an inventory reserve of \$2,400, 96% of net sales, has been recorded in cost of sales as a separate line item.

+The decrease in cost of sales for the three months ended September 30, 2020, is primarily due to lower manufacturing cost as a result of a decrease in sales.
+The increase in cost of sales as a percentage of net sales was a result of a decrease in factory overhead absorption due to under-utilization of the production capacity and a slight increase in prices of raw materials related to lower volume purchases.
+We made significant investments in manufacturing equipment and facilities during the previous two years to increase our production capacity which is currently under-utilized due to the current slowdown in sales of our DC power systems.
+These initiatives have resulted in an increase in cost of sales in the short-term, but we believe that they will eventually result in a reduction in our cost of sales as a percentage of net sales in future quarterly periods as sales increase to normal levels.

 Gross Profit (loss).
-We had a gross loss of \$711 for the three months ended June 30, 2020, which is a decrease in gross profit of \$3,674, or 124%, as compared to gross profit of \$2,962 during the same period in 2019.
-Our gross loss as a percentage of net sales was (63.1)% for the quarter ended June 30, 2020, as compared to 32.1% in the same period in 2019.
-The decrease in gross profit margin was attributable to a decrease in factory overhead absorption resulting from lower sales and resulting underutilization of our production facilities, a slight increase in price discounts offered on the sale of our DC power systems, coupled a with a slight increase in prices of raw materials related to lower volume purchases.
+We had a gross loss of \$2,699 for the three months ended September 30, 2020, which is a decrease in gross profit of \$4,931, or 220%, as compared to gross profit of \$2,232 during the same period in 2019.
+The decrease in in gross profit for the three months ended September 30, 2020, included a \$2,400 write-down of excess and obsolete inventory.
+Our gross loss as a percentage of net sales was (107.9)% for the quarter ended September 30, 2020, as compared to a gross profit as a percentage of net sales of 32.2% in the same period in 2019.

+The decrease in gross margin for the three months ended September 30, 2020 included a \$2,400 write-down of excess and obsolete inventory.
+In addition, the decrease in gross profit margin was also attributable to a decrease in factory overhead absorption resulting from lower sales and resulting underutilization of our production facilities, a slight increase in price discounts offered on the sale of our DC power systems, coupled a with a slight increase in prices of raw materials related to lower volume purchases.